GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.10.04

+Updated `gam report <ActivityApplicationName>` to accept accept application names as defined in the Reports API discovery document; this means that GAM does not have to be updated when Google defines a new application name.

+`gemini_in_workspace_apps` is now available in `gam report`.

 ### 7.10.03

 Fixed bug in commands that modify messages where the `labelids <LabelIdList>` option